Informing schools and colleges

 Information and resources on returning to school and activity after a bump to the head.

 After a child’s head injury, the parent or carer is usually supplied with information from the GP or hospital doctor.
-This may include a checklist of the appropriate actions to take, information and guidance – with signposting if anything was missed (see The first few days after an injury).
+This may include a checklist of the appropriate actions to take, information and guidance (see The first few days after an injury).

 The GP or hospital doctor may also share advice with you on concussion.
 It is common for children and young people to experience symptoms of concussion for a few days or weeks following a head injury.

-Further advice includes The first few days and weeks after a bump to the head, with 5 actions for parents and carers to help the recovery process and NHS guidance on concussion.
+Further advice includes The first few days and weeks after a bump to the head, with 5 actions for parents and carers to help the recovery process.

-It is important that everyone involved understands the process – including parents, teachers and the child or young person.
+It is important that everyone involved understands the recovery process, including parents, teachers, and the child or young person.

-Timelines and activities may vary depending on the recommendation of your GP or health professional.
+Recovery time and activities may differ depending on advice from your GP or healthcare professional.

 There should be a minimum of 24 hours between each step.